rogeliorv/encode-ai-bootcamp-g11/README.md

 Encode AI Bootcamp: Assignments for Group 11

+WEEK 2:
+Everything is under week-2-project:

+WEEK 1:
+Everything is in folder week-1-project:
-week-1-project: Run main.py and get one of the different chef personalities available
+Run main.py and get one of the different chef personalities available

 Usage: